richardzyx/node-microservice/README.md

 **prefetch_num** (integer bigger than or equal to 1)
 - Set the maximum number of acknowledgements the queue can wait from the server.
 In other words, it is the maximum number of tasks one server can take each time.
 That said, this will only be effective when the noAck is set to False.
-If prefetch_num is not passed in, the server will simply take as many tasks as possible and this may cause a race condition.
+If prefetch_num is not given, the server will simply take as many tasks as possible and this may cause a race condition.
 In our production experience, we find that a number of 10 or 100 works just fine.